gridballast/gridballastOpenHardware/User Guide.md

 The OpenChirp platform can be used for control and visualization of the Controller parameters and measurements.
 Setup information can be found [here](https://github.com/OpenChirp/docs/wiki/time-series-database).

-Here are snapshots Time Series visualization from OpenChirp for the Grid Ballast test system.
+Here are snapshots of time series visualizations from OpenChirp for the Grid Ballast test system.

 ![Grid Frequency Measurement](https://drive.google.com/uc?id=1qCAgkg1X4H40S5nKz8r_ciVXNA5uIAXl)